 Eilis is young and inexperienced but intelligent.
 While her outer life is dutiful and polite, inwardly she lives a life rich with solitary imaginings.
 Her courage is strong, even though it has been curtailed by the society that has nurtured her: the time, place and circumstances.

 This poignant and suspenseful novel (Scribner 2009) was produced as a talking book by Blackstone Audio.
 It is beautifully read by Kirsten Potter.
 Author Colm Toibin is interviewed on NPR here.

 Note December 2015: Brooklyn is now a wonderful movie.
 Written by Nick Hornby and directed by John Crowley, it stars Saoirse Ronan as Eilis.
-After its first showing at the Vancouver International Film Festival, it is now in local theatres.
+After being shown at the Vancouver International Film Festival, it is now in local theatres.